adb014/CTFd-SSO-plugin/README.md

 ## Automatic account creation

-If CTFd is configured to allow acccount creation, the user of OAuth for a missing account will create the account.
+If CTFd is configured to allow account creation, the user of OAuth for a missing account will create the account.
 The test for an existing account is based on the email address returned from the OAuth provider.

 The user is created based on the `id_token` returned from the OAuth server if `OAUTH_HAS_ROLES` is not set.
 Otherwise, as discussed below the user is created based on the `roles` key returned by the API Endpoint.

 ## Admin accounts

 If you want to automatically create admin accounts via the Identity Provider, make sure that the API Endpoint returns a key `roles` containing an array.
-The first element of that array will be set as the user role in CTFd.

 For example if an user should be admin, the Identity Provider should return something like: `{"preferred_username": "username", "email": "example@ctfd.org", "roles": ["admin"]}`

-The allowed roles for CTFd are `admin` and `user`, but the latter is set by default.
+The allowed administrator roles for CTFd are determined by the list `OAUTH_ALLOWED_ADLIN_ROLES`, if a user has a role in this list they will be treated as an administrator.
 This behavior is only possible with the `OAUTH_HAS_ROLES` configuration set.
-In this case the adminsitration role must be assigned to the user form the CTFd adminstration console.
+In this other case the administration role must be assigned to the user form the CTFd administration console.

 ## Login buttons